AhmedAlSaey/Twittler/README.md

 npm install
 ```

-- Rename the `.env.example` file to `.env` and add your database credentials, if you wish to use the default database configuration for this repository, move to the next step.
+- Rename the `.env.example` file to `.env` and add your database credentials.
+I recommend leaving the env variables as they are if you just want to test the repository.
-- Initialize database docker image, this will launch a local Postgres docker image that works with the variables that are in the .env example file, you can use your own custom credentials though.
+- Initialize database docker image, this will launch a local Postgres docker image that works with the variables that are in your `.env` file, whether you customized them or not.
+If you have your own database instance running, and have configured the `.env` file accordingly, skip this step.

 ```bash
 npm run start-db